Local services and clinics

 • Travel advice and immunisation

-• Health Checks for patients between the ages of 40 and 74 years (a letter will be sent inviting you to attand if you are eligible)
+• Health Checks for patients between the ages of 40 and 74 years (a letter will be sent inviting you to attend if you are eligible)

 Bideford Hospital currently provides x-ray facilities, some consultant out-patients clinic and Physiotherapy.